k3s-io/k3s/README.md

 ## Upgrades

-To upgrade k3s from older version you can either run the installation script if you already ran k3s using the installation script, this can be done using:
+To upgrade k3s from an older version you can re-run the installation script using the same flags, eg:

 ```sh
 curl -sfL https://get.k3s.io | sh -